 They are exceptional young women aged 18-25 who demonstrate leadership, maturity and compassion.
 They have made significant difference in Metro Vancouver through their commitment to a cause or pursuit of a personal dream while showing perseverance, innovation and a keen understanding of community issues.

-Recognize trailblazers across Metro Vancouver by nominating a woman or workplace for a YWCA Women of Distinction Award.
+Recognize leaders across Metro Vancouver by nominating a woman or workplace for a YWCA Women of Distinction Award.

 We strongly encourage nominations that recognize the contributions of Black, Indigenous and People of Colour, as well as 2SLGBTQIA+ individuals.
 These awards honour all women, including trans women.